Online Electrical Engineering

 3. Mechanical stresses on the suspension insulator is less since the line hanged on a flexible suspension string.

-2. Suspension string requires more height of supporting structure than that for pin or post insulator to maintain same ground clearance of electric current
+2. Suspension string requires more height of supporting structure than that for pin or post insulator to maintain same ground clearance of current conductor.

 3. The amplitude of free swing of conductors is larger in suspension insulator system, hence, more spacing between conductors should be provided.

 Strain InsulatorWhen suspension string is used to sustain extraordinary tensile load of conductor it is referred as string insulator.
 When there is a dead end or there is a sharp corner in transmission line, the line has to sustain a great tensile load of conductor or strain.
 A strain insulator must have considerable mechanical strength as well as the necessary electrical insulating properties.